gensx-inc/gensx/extensions/chrome-copilot/SETTINGS.md

 # Chrome Extension Settings

-This document describes the settings system implemented for the GenSX Copilot Chrome Extension.
+This document describes the settings system implemented for the Genie Chrome Extension.

 ## Settings Interface